 If you’re looking for top tips for new grad nurses in ICU, this post is for you.
 Many graduating nursing students are heading straight into critical care upon graduation, and this blog post will give you an overview of what to expect as you start that first job.
 This blog post outlines the top tips […]

 Nursing Teamwork is one of those buzzwords, but what does it practically look like during elbow-to-elbow nursing care?

 Join us as we discuss some tips for floating to another nursing unit.
 We cover how to start out your shift with success in a different environment, questions to ask, how to manage your nerves, and more.

-Elizabeth Mills, BSN RN CCRN – highly experienced neurocritical care nurse, current Stroke Navigator for a Primary Stroke Center What You’ll Learn Pros Food Sleep planning Tips for Working Night Shift – Show Notes Elizabeth, Melissa, and Kati discuss some tips for nurses new to night shift.
-All three have worked night shift, and Elizabeth […]
+Melissa Stafford, BSN RN CCRN SCRN – highly experienced and currently practicing nationally certified neurocritical care nurse.
+Elizabeth Mills, BSN RN CCRN – highly experienced neurocritical care nurse, current Stroke Navigator for a Primary Stroke Center.
+What You’ll Learn Tips for Working Night Shift – Show Notes Elizabeth, Melissa, and Kati discuss some tips for […]

 In this episode, we discuss nursing care and the big three – Code STEMI, Code Stroke, and Code Sepsis.
 Please note, this episode was recorded in January 2017, and the latest evidence at that time.
 The best practices surrounding treatment of these evolve continually and we encourage you to ensure you’re referring to the latest evidence and facility policy while providing patient care.